lexbor/docs/source/examples/selectors/normal_way.md

 ## Conclusion

-In summary, this example outlines a practical implementation of HTML and CSS handling using the Lexbor library.
-It emphasizes the importance of robust memory management, selector parsing, and node finding functionalities, making it a valuable reference for developers looking to understand or utilize Lexbor in their projects.
+In summary, this example outlines a practical implementation of HTML and CSS handling using the `lexbor` library.
+It emphasizes the importance of robust memory management, selector parsing, and node finding functionalities, making it a valuable reference for developers looking to understand or utilize `lexbor` in their projects.